alexewerlof/combine-json/README.md

 # Combine-JSON

-This module allows you to break a JSON file to a directory structure.
+This module allows you to create one JSON file from smaller JSON files stored in a directory hierarchy.

-**Why?** Sometimes you have a huge JSON file with lots of nested objects.
+**Why?** Sometimes you have a huge JSON file with lots of nested objects and it helps breaking it into a file hierarchy because:

-* It is hard to browse to a particular section
+* It is easier to browse a particular section
-* When using a version control system (like `git`) editing any part of the file, adds to the history of the whole file
+* When using a version control system (like `git`) editing any subparts of the document, get their own log rather than getting lost in the log for the bigger file
-* It is hard to understand the shape of the data structure at a glance
+* It is easier to understand the shape of the data structure at a glance

 ### Example